 My life changed with the birth of our 5th child in 2000, with my ordination in 2004, and most recently with a 2011 diagnosis of Colon Cancer.
 After surgery and months of Chemotherapy, I returned to good health, thanks to the prayers of many parishioners and family and the skilled hands of many doctors and nurses.

 As I was returning to full strength at my High Tech engineering job, though, I felt a second call.
 I started wondering whether God had more in store for me than managing the development of software projects.
 After about a year of discernment of God’s will, Deb and I decided that we would heed God’s call to enter full-time Ministry in the newly founded Catholic Community of Billerica.

-So, at the end of March 2014, I said goodbye to high tech, and hello to a full-time role as Director of Ministry and Faith Formation.
+So, at the end of March 2014, I said goodbye to high tech, and hello to a full-time role as Director of Ministry, Evangelization, and Faith Formation.
 I have not looked back.
 Sure, I sometimes miss the people I worked with in high tech, but there is an almost indescribable sense of peace working in Ministry.
 And, this is God’s call, not mine.

 What’s your story?

 What has God been doing in your life?